Western Forest is the new national forest!

 Priority Areas

-Over the first five years, the Western Forest will focus activity across five priority areas from the rolling hills of the Cotswold National Landscape and Mendips to vibrant urban centres like Bristol, Gloucester and Swindon to create a mosaic of wooded habitats.
-These priority areas identify the greatest opportunities and benefits for nature and people, working with our regional partners and land managers to deliver increased tree habitat alongside improving access and other key habitats our area celebrates.
+Over the first five years, the Western Forest will focus activity across five priority areas.
+These priority areas identify the greatest opportunities and benefits for nature and people, working with our regional partners and land managers to deliver increased trees and woodlands.

 Trees on Farms